avital-vonage/blog/CI-CD/blog-post.md

 The CD pipeline receives the tested and approved code.
 It confirms that all needed artifacts are being deployed to the right place.
 Some examples: deploying a web application on a server, publishing a library to a package manager repository, or publishing a mobile app to the app store.

-Automating these processes ensures two main things:
+Automating these processes ensures two important things: the process happens fast, and the process is a lot less error-prone.
-* The process happens fast and does not waste valuable time
-* The process is less error prone, because the CI/CD process is deterministic

 Want to learn how teams speed up their development, integration and deployment processes?
 Ready to build a new CI/CD pipeline?
 Let’s go!

-### The Skeleton of a CI/CD Flow
+### A basic CI/CD Flow

 1. Push a change to a feature branch.
 2. Create a Pull Request for this change
 3. The CI kicks in and runs the following:
-- Lint
-- Test
-- Build
+4. Lint, Test, Build
-4. Once the CI finishes, it marks the PR as valid and a Code Review process begins
+5. Once the CI finishes, it marks the PR as valid and a Code Review process begins
-5. When the PR is approved, the code is merged into master
+6. When the PR is approved, the code is merged into master
-6. After the merge, the CD process kicks in and:
+6. After the merge, the CD process kicks in:
-- Runs linting on all of the code
-- Runs tests on all of the code
-- Bumps the version of the app and the libraries
-- Pushes the new version and tags the commit with the new version
-- Deploys the demo and publishes the npm package
+7. Lint, Test, Bump version, Deploy

-We'll build a CI/CD for a simple application, which you can clone [here](https://github.com/YonatanKra/company-repo)
+We'll build a CI/CD for a simple application, which you can clone [here](https://github.com/YonatanKra/company-repo).

 ## Adding a Github Workflow to Your Project